-The gameplay follows the basic rule of many others in the series, and features a single possible path to victory, as expected.
+The gameplay follows the basic rules of many others in the series, and features a single possible path to victory, as expected.
 In 1998 it received a video game adaptation.
 For that, see Deathtrap Dungeon.

 Deathtrap Dungeon provides examples of:

-- Action Girl: The only female participant is a Elf lady.
+- Action Girl: The only female participant is an Elf lady.
 She makes it quite far in the Dungeon before being crushed to death by a massive snake.
 If you kill the snake fast enough, she will give you a clue with her last breath.

-- Annoying Arrows: Averted, from crossbow traps to amazingly accurate Troglodytes, arrows are a threat in this dungeon.
+- Annoying Arrows: Averted.
+From crossbow traps to amazingly accurate Troglodytes, arrows are a threat in this dungeon.

 - Epic Flail: One of the early threats is a couple of Orcs wielding big spiked balls on long chains.
 You fight them with a malus because they use their weapons to whip your sword from your grasp.

 - Everything Is Trying to Kill You: Oh boy, monsters and traps at every step and in every room.
-Except for the ghost girl who gives you a precious advice and the mysterious cone of light.
+Except for the ghost girl who gives you precious advice and the mysterious cone of light.
 Justified, because it was specifically designed to be nearly unwinnable by Sukumvit.

 - Fighting Your Friend: The Trialmaster will force you to duel Throm, the barbarian you befriended, in a Duel to the Death in order to proceed.
 It's rather cruel, though even right after you team up, it's mentioned it would have happened sooner or later.

 - Final Boss: The last mandatory boss you can fight fair and square is a massive Manticore found at the very end of the Dungeon, before the last door.